WU-BIMAC/MicroMetaApp-docs/docs/tutorials/use.rst

   :width: 90%
   :align: center

-  Select “Create from scratch” to create a new Microscope file.
+  Figure 3: Select “Create from scratch” to create a new Microscope file.

 A.2 Loading from file